mac-can/mac-can.github.io/_pages/drivers/KvaserCAN.md

 ## MacCAN-KvaserCAN Driver

-The macOS driver for CAN Leaf interfaces from Kvaser is based on MacCAN-Core which is an abstraction (or rather a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.
+The macOS driver for USB CAN interfaces from Kvaser is based on MacCAN-Core which is an abstraction (or rather a wrapper) of Apple´s IOUsbKit to create USB user-space drivers for CAN interfaces from various vendors under macOS.
 The GitHub repository contains the source code for the MacCAN-KvaserCAN driver and several alternatives to build dynamic libraries for macOS, either as a C++ class library (_libKvaserCAN_), or as a CAN&nbsp;API&nbsp;V3 wrapper library (_libUVCANKVL_), as well as some example programs and my beloved CAN utilities `can_moni` and `can_test`.

 The MacCAN-KvaserCAN driver comes with an CAN&nbsp;API&nbsp;V3 compatible API.